 Not likely, this experiment is to test the return results matches LRV and the rank seems reasonable to readers.
 Reasonable means more views, rates, positive and reliable.
 These are what LRV concern about.

 Can’t see the number of pages at the bottom of these screenshots.

-Patil and S Patil.
+Y. M. Patil and S. Patil.
 “Review of Web Crawlers with Specification and Working.”
 2016.